Guillermo del Toro's unrealized projects: Thor

-Sometime in 2008, del Toro was hired to direct a Thor film for Marvel Studios.
+Sometime in 2008, del Toro was hired to direct Thor for Marvel Studios.
 Because of his admiration of Jack Kirby's work, del Toro entered into negotiations to direct the film.
 He said that he loved the character of Loki, and wished to incorporate more original Norse mythology into the film; including a "really dingy Valhalla, [with] Vikings and mud".
 However, by September, del Toro had left the project to direct The Hobbit film adaptation.
 Thor was instead directed by Kenneth Branagh, and released in 2011.

 Dr. Jekyll and Mr. Hyde

-On September 3, 2008, it was reported that del Toro would direct a slate of films for Universal Pictures through his three-year first-look deal, including an early iteration of his Frankenstein film which was eventually made with backing from Netflix in 2024.
+On September 3, 2008, it was reported that del Toro would direct a slate of films for Universal Pictures through his three-year first-look deal, including an early iteration of Frankenstein; which would eventually be made with backing from Netflix.
 Also among the announced projects was a remake of Dr. Jekyll and Mr. Hyde, which reportedly would have been a more faithful adaptation of Robert Louis Stevenson's original novella, with del Toro interested in exploring the "addictive high" Jekyll experiences as his murderous alter ego.
 On June 11, 2009, del Toro clarified that he would just be producing the film.